Corky Valentine: Career

 He never returned to the major leagues.
 In May 1956, Cincinnati traded him to the Milwaukee Braves, who assigned Valentine to their Double-A club, the Atlanta Crackers.
 He spent the rest of his career in the Braves' system, retiring in 1959 after ten pro seasons.
 Remaining in Atlanta, he entered law enforcement and community policing as member of the Atlanta Police Department, then the Fulton County Police Department, where he was commended for apprehending three armed robbery suspects.
 He retired from the force in 1992, and died in Roswell, Georgia, of congestive heart failure at age 76 on January 21, 2005.

 In his 46 big-league games (including 33 starts), he posted a 14–12 won–lost record and a 4.81 career earned run average.
 In addition to his seven complete games and three shutouts, he was credited with one save among his 13 relief appearances.
 Valentine allowed 240 hits and 76 bases on balls, with 87 strikeouts, in 221 MLB innings pitched.

-In Hank Aaron's autobiography, I Had A Hammer, Aaron recalls Valentine as being the most ornery character in the league: "I’m not saying he was a racist; I think Corky Valentine just hated everybody."
-Aaron writes that "(t)he scary thing, though, is that he eventually became a policeman somewhere in Georgia.
-That’s enough to make you drive fifty-five."